cloudfoundry/cf-networking-release/docs/etcd-data-loss-tolerance.md

 2. etcd data directory is wiped out
 3. etcd starts back up
 4. flannel continues to run on all cells
-5. ... flannel does not get a chance to renew lease (default renewal time is every 23 hours)
+5. ... flannel does not get a chance to renew lease (default renewal time is now every 1 minute)
 6. flannel restarts on one cell

 Do existing cells keep connectivity?

+There is up to a 1 minute time window between etcd coming back up and flannel renewing it's lease.

-Connectivity between the cell where flanneld restarted and other cells is lost.
+If flannel restarts on a cell before it can renew it's lease, then connectivity between the cell where flanneld restarted and other cells is lost.
+Flannel acquires a new lease on a different subnet and then bridge does not match flannel device.
 This results in a "flannel-watchdog" failure on that cell.
-Flannel acquires a new lease on a different subnet and then bridge does not match flannel device.

 Other cells remain able to connect to each other.